Luc3A/Artificial-Life---Evolution-Algorithm/README.md

 ![image](https://github.com/Luc3A/Artificial-Life---Evolution-Algorithm/assets/129191037/e1141b8a-1ebd-4eb2-8fe3-8216d58f7b65)

 ### Position of Legs and Rotational Axes of Hinges
 The final parameters tested were the positions of the legs and the rotations by which hinges rotated about.
 From the individuals shown in the video it can be seen the the position of the legs converged to being located near the individual's bodies and that the rotation of hinges converged to be largely the same.
-This data is emphasized in the .csv file of the data from the first test provided where in Generation 10 (individuals 2502-2571), there is little change in the rotational axes and positions of the legs.
+This data is emphasized in the .csv file of the data from the first and second tests provided where in Generation 10 (individuals 2502-2571), there is little change in the rotational axes and positions of the legs.